-Seminarians in Theology 1, or those students of theology transferring in to Mount Angel Seminary, take the appropriate Pastoral Theology and Field Education courses.
+Seminarians in Configuration 1, or those seminarians of theology transferring into Mount Angel Seminary, take the appropriate Pastoral Theology and Field Education courses.
 Placements at this level are made with consideration of the seminarian's history of pastoral experience.

-In Theology 2, Field Education placements are made to coincide with intellectual formation for this year.
-Theology 2 seminarians take the appropriate Pastoral Theology and Field Education courses.
-They are principally placed in parish RCIA settings.
+In Configuration 2, Field Education placements are made to coincide with intellectual formation for this year.
+Configuration 2 seminarians take the appropriate Pastoral Theology and Field Education courses.
+They are principally placed in parish OCIA settings.

-In Theology 3, seminarians take the appropriate Pastoral Theology and Field Education courses.
+In Configuration 3, seminarians take the appropriate Pastoral Theology and Field Education courses.
 Placements at this level are made with consideration of the seminarian's history of pastoral experience.
 Those who have completed a summer unit of Clinical Pastoral Education (CPE) may be given advanced placements in hospital settings, memory and mental health care units, or in prison ministry.

-As part of their Field Education assignments, Theology 1-3 students are expected to be involved in three to four hours of interpersonal engagement each week in a supervised assignment.
+As part of their Field Education assignments, Configuration 1-3 seminarians are expected to be involved in three to four hours of interpersonal engagement each week in a supervised assignment.

-College 3-4, Pre-Theology 1-2, and Theology 1-3 seminarians develop learning agreements in consultation with the site supervisor, the seminarian's human formation director, and the Pastoral Formation faculty.
+Discipleship 3-4 and Configuration 1-3 seminarians develop learning agreements in consultation with the site supervisor, the seminarian's human formation director, and the Pastoral formation team.
 Seminarians meet regularly with the supervisor to receive feedback and to participate in theological reflection.
 Written evaluations are submitted to Pastoral Formation by seminarians and supervisors.
 These documents form the basis for a pastoral formation report, which is included in the annual evaluation.

-Theology 4 seminarians take the appropriate Pastoral Theology and Field Education courses.
-Seminarians in Theology 4, most of whom are deacons, are assigned to a particular parish on weekends.
-Each seminarian works out a learning agreement for the year with his pastorsupervisor in consultation with the Director of Pastoral Formation.
+Configuration 4 seminarians take the appropriate Pastoral Theology and Field Education courses.
+Seminarians in Configuration 4, most of whom are deacons, are assigned to a particular parish on weekends.
+Each seminarian works out a learning agreement for the year with his pastor-supervisor in consultation with the Coordinator of Pastoral Formation.